When the days get warmer, it’s time for cold brew coffee. It’s super easy to make, and you don’t need any fancy equipment: just a French press.

 At the time, I didn't have any coffee filters.
 But I did have a French press, which has a built in coffee filter.
 So I used that instead.
 It worked beautifully — and there was no need to mess with soggy coffee filters, either.
 A win-win!

-This type of cold brewing method makes a coffee concentrate which is meant to be mixed with water, milk, etc. No, it's not watered down coffee.
-The coffee concentrate is just so strong that it's at its best when mixed with something else.
+NOTE: This type of cold brewing method makes a coffee concentrate which is meant to be mixed with water, milk, etc. No, that does not mean you're making watered down coffee.
+This coffee concentrate is just so strong that it's at its best when mixed with something else.

-Cold brew coffee made in a French press essentially makes twice as much coffee as hot brewed French press coffee, because hot brewed French press coffee doesn't get diluted the same way.
+Basically, cold brew coffee made in a French press means you get twice as many cups of coffee as hot brewed French press coffee, because hot brewed French press coffee isn't a concentrate.

-Personally, I like cold brew mostly because you have more control over the amount of caffeine because it's a concentrate.
-If you want less caffeine, dilute it more.
-More caffeine, dilute it less.
+Either way, the thing I like most about cold-brewed coffee is that I have more control over the amount of caffeine in my drink because it's a concentrate.
+If I want less caffeine, I dilute it more.
+More caffeine, I dilute it less.

 How to Make Cold Brew Coffee in a French Press